 Are you happy with where you stand in life right now?
 If yes, you’re extremely lucky.
 If not, welcome to reality.

-What is a life plan?
-How will it give you a higher life satisfaction?
-If it’s so amazing, then how do you formulate one?
+Now you must be wondering “what is a life plan?”
+“How will it give me higher life satisfaction?”
+“If it’s so amazing, then how do I formulate one?”

 Well, you’re lucky because you landed on the exact page where you’ll find answers to all these.
-So, hold on and let the ride of life-changing secrets begin!

 Table of Contents